 2. Claim Your Directory Listings

 Claiming your pages is relatively easy for minor listings, usually you just have to click a button.
-But on larger sites like Facebook, Google My Business, and Yelp, you’ll have to go through an identification process.
+But on larger sites like Facebook, Google My Business you’ll have to go through an identification process.

 After you’ve claimed or created your main page, merge any duplicates and clean up any attached listings.